Kinovea/kinovea-docs/source/measurement/calibration.rst

 - Have an object of known length visible in the video.
 - Add a line object and place it on top of the object of known length.
-- Right click the line and select the Calibrate menu.
+- Right click the line and select the :menuselection:`Calibrate` menu.
 - Enter the real-world length of the object.

 .. image:: /images/measurement/calibrationline.png